robertjchristian/MRC/MRC90.md

 # MRC 90: List of Morpheus AI / Agent Integrations

+## List of Integrations:
-## List: MCP, A2A, A2P, x402, Lit Protocol, Mastra, Think, Electron.
+MCP, A2A, A2P, x402, Lit Protocol, Mastra, Think, Electron.